Nyerguds/MobiusMapEditor/README.md

 * If you try to save an opened file but the folder it was loaded from is deleted, it will no longer give an error, but revert to "Save As" behaviour.
 * The chosen preview image in the Steam upload dialog will now also be used as in-game preview for the map.
 * In TD maps, a building that is set to be rebuilt but is not built from the start will now show as House "None".
+* The Interior tiles "wall0002" to "wall0022" are now grouped per type into three dummy-entries "wallgroup1", "wallgroup2" and "wallgroup3", to simplify random placement of these tiles and to remove clutter from the tiles list.

 ### Possible future features